 Lastly, before stowing your RV’s electric cord, water and sewer hose, check the weather forecast for the location you currently are, your boondocking destination and all the miles between.
 If the meteorologists are calling for heavy rain or monsoons in the desert, be particularly vigilant of flooding potential.
 Stay out of washes and flood zones!

 So, as you see, it takes considerable planning and preparation to boondock in your RV whether it’s out there on BLM or public lands or even a friend’s property.
-The last thing you want is to become stranded or your RV or vehicle(s) incapacitated.
-We hope this RV boondocking preparation checklist will help keep you organized so you don’t become a statistic.
+The last thing you want is to be stranded or your RV or vehicle(s) become incapacitated.
+We hope this RV boondocking preparation checklist will help keep you organized and have a much more enjoyable camping experience.

 More Boondocking Articles: